xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 It’s showing very clearly that we have a traffic massively asymmetrical, which is totally expected considering the type of service they deliver.
 But also it’s showing that ingress traffic is very often “as large as your MTU”.
 It will be a very important parameter when discussing the sampling-interval we have to configure on our interfaces.

+I hope it convinced you that you can not simply take 350B or 500B as your average packet size, it will depend on the type on service you are connected to and the port allocation to NPUs.

 ## Long-lived or short-lived flows ?

 Now that we understand the average packet size profiles for each type of interfaces, it could be also very interesting to study how long the flows last.
 Or to put it differently, how many packets will represent a normal / average flows before it ends.
+Indeed, if we have very long streams, the cache entry will stay present for a long time and it will require the expiration of the active timer to generate a record and clear the entry.

 We can try to answer this with a statistical approach on some real production routers, simply by checking the number of packets we have for each flow entry present in the cache.
 Quick example: